-3.3.1.3 Exposure time in the NIR arm
+3.4.4 Exposure time in the NIR arm

 Only a limited choice of DIT values is allowed for the NIR observations in service mode.
 This has been decided only on an operational basis, i.e. to avoid endless daytime calibrations.
 In particular, there are no constraints for short NIR exposure (up to 300s), while only the following selection is available in the case of longer exposure (\geq 300s): DIT=300, 480, 600, 900 and 1200 s.
-Note that the DIT=1800s is no longer offered as it has been verified that it leaves remnants (see section 2.4.3).
+Note that the DIT=1800s is no longer offered in SM with the slits without the Kband blocking filter as it has been verified that it leaves remnants (see section 2.4.3).
 However, the minimum DIT is 0.66s.